 The purpose of this policy is to set out what The EPA expects from its members when using social media.
-It is important to remember that we are all ambassadors for the Association and that social media is never private.
+It is important to remember that all members are ambassadors for the Association and that social media is never private.

-This policy is for all members and aims to:
+This policy applies to all members and aims to:

 - give clear guidelines on what Members can say about the organisation;

 - comply with relevant legislation and protect members and clients;